jahid90/tasks-app/README.md

 $ docker-compose up -d
 ```

-The OpenAPI server should be available at: https://tasks.jahiduls.local/openapi and the app itself at https://tasks.jahiduls.local
+The OpenAPI server should be available at: https://tasks.jahiduls.mint/openapi and the app itself at https://tasks.jahiduls.mint.
+If SSL/TLS is not enabled for the `traefik proxy`, use `http` instead.
+If the service, client and openapi spec servers are served under separate domains, the service will have to be updated to allow `CORS`.